geotrellis/geotrellis-site/docs/geotrellis-docs/0.9.0/geotrellis/datasource.rst

 and get the resulting data.
 You can do this by running the DataSource against the GeoTrellis server.
 The GeoTrellis server is an implicit parameter that is imported by ``import geotrellis._``.
 If you are using the default server configured by the configuration file, you won't have to worry about what server is being passed to the methods for running DataSources.
-See the section on the GeoTrellis :ref:`Server`.
+See the section on the GeoTrellis :ref:`Server-0.9.0`.

 ValueSource
 -----------